mateuszpach/student-information-system/README.md

 </kbd>

 ### Features
-  - Student and teacher access
+  - Student and teacher access.
   - Grading system with weights and final grades.
-  - Timetables
+  - Timetables.
   - Attendance reports with possibility to justify student absence as a form tutor.
   - Automatic classes updating every year (only students with positive grades advance).
-  - Notes system (reprehensions and praises)
+  - Notes system (reprehensions and praises).

 ### Database scheme
 <kbd>